‘Insecure’s Photography Director Ava Berkofsky Talks Lighting Black Faces

-Even though we’re only halfway through the second season, HBO has already done the right thing and greenlighted the Issa Rae hit Insecure for a season three.
-Back in 2016 before its premiere, Rae spoke about the show saying that it would, “examine the complexities of ‘blackness’ and the reality that you can’t escape being black.
+Even though we’re only halfway through the second season, HBO has already done the right thing and greenlighted the Issa Rae hit Insecure for a third season.
+Back in 2016, before its premiere, Rae spoke about the show saying that it would, “examine the complexities of ‘blackness’ and the reality that you can’t escape being black.
 We’re just trying to convey that people of color are relatable.
 This is not a hood story.
 This is about regular people living life.”

 One particular thing that’s been noticed is that the black leads (AKA ALL OF THE LEADS) tend to always light up on the screen, including the dark-skinned ones, something that we aren’t always used to seeing.
 The answer?
 Having someone who knows how to light them.